-Quantitative: Data reports on recruitment success rates, faculty and staff turnover, and the demographics of CTE educators to identify trends and areas for improvement.
+Quantitative: Data reports on recruitment success rates, faculty and staff turnover, and the demographics of CTE faculty and staff to identify trends and areas for improvement.

 Qualitative: Documented feedback from CTE faculty and staff regarding their experiences with recruitment, retention, and professional development practices.
 This can include surveys, interviews, and focus group discussions.